 Wait Mode The SPI module remains active in wait mode.
-Any enabled CPU interrupt instruction.
+Any enabled CPU interrupt request from the SPI module can bring the MCU out of wait mode.

-If SPI module functions are not required during wait mode, reduce power consumption by disabling the SPI module before executing the WAIT affect SPI register states.
-SPI operation resumes after an external interrupt.
-If stop mode is exited by reset, any transfer in progress is aborted, and the SPI is reset.
+If SPI module functions are not required during wait mode, reduce power consumption by disabling the SPI module before executing the WAIT instruction.